TommasoBelluzzo/StrataXL/README.md

 The spreadsheet `StrataXL-Template.xlsm` is a good starting point for creating brand new StrataXL scripts from scratch.
 StrataXL includes two scripted Excel spreadsheets (market data, included into the spreadsheets, and historical time series, located into the `\StrataXL\Data\` folder, are as of 15th February 2019 and must be manually updated if a more recent valuation date is requested):

- * `StrataXL-Curves.xlsm`, a tool for bootstrapping and calibrating interest rate curves within a multi-curve framework:
+ * `StrataXL-Curves.xlsm`, a multi-curve framework for bootstrapping and calibrating interest rate curves:
-   * Cross-Currency Curves
+   * Cross-Currency
-   * Single-Currency Curves
+   * Single-Currency
  * `StrataXL-Pricing.xlsm`, a tool for pricing various built-in asset classes and analyzing their cash flows:
    * Bullet Payments
    * Cross-Currency Swaps